7 Risk Factors for Alzheimer's Diseaseby HealthAfter50

 Despite tremendous advances in the understanding of Alzheimer’s disease, scientists have yet to pinpoint the causes of the disorder.
-Risk factors for Alzheimer’s include older age, being female, having an affected family member, cardiovascular disorders (such as high blood pressure, high cholesterol and heart attack), Down syndrome, and head injury.
-Here’s what to know about each one.
+However, there are certain risk factors that should certainly be considered.
+Here’s what to know about each one:

 1. Older age